KyleIm/A-Search-for-proton-like-UHECR-Point-Sources/README.md

 - `CutEnergy.py`: This returns the Cut5EeV.csv file from Archieve_v6r2p2 file.
 The Cut5EeV.csv file is a smaller capacity file that only includes the necessary information for the analysis.
 - `Deflection.py`: This returns the JF12_5EeVCut.csv file from Cut5EeV.csv file.
 JF12_5EeVCut.csv includes JF12 Backtracked coordinate information.
 Additional parameters may be introduced depending on the direction of the simulation.
 (However, we did not introduce it in this analysis.)
 - `TimeShuffling.py`: This returns test5EeV.csv file from Cut5EeV.csv file.
 The test5EeV.csv file includes simulated dataset from time shuffling simulation.
+- 'location_selection.py' : This creates a scattering projection plot using Mollewide projection.
+We are using the astro convention, so the galactic longitude is increasing from right to left.
+Since the default setup for Geographic Projections in matplotlib is increasing from left to right, some modifications were made for this.

 ### Modification for CRPropa3